duskconductor/basic-git-commands/GitHubAndRecruiters.md

 You look in the Contribution Activity section to see whether Mark or Richie has experience coding with other people.

-In Mark's Contribution Activity, you can see _merges_ and _pull requests_, which indicate that they often codes with other people.
+In Mark's Contribution Activity, you can see _merges_ and _pull requests_, which indicate that he often codes with other people.

 In Richie's Contribution Activity, you don't see any merges and pull requests, which indicates he usually codes alone.
 This doesn't disqualify Richie, however.